slackapi/TalkBot/README.md

 ### This tutorial will cover:
 * Setting up a Slack application and bot user, then installing it onto your team
-* Using Twilio to receive SMS and send via your Slack app
+* Using Twilio to send and receive SMS from your Slack app
 * Integrating Firebase and threads to organize conversations across SMS and Slack
 * Listening for and responding to Slack events